New Mexico Writers

 New Mexico Writers Grant Program

-New Mexico Writers will begin welcoming applications for its 2026 grant program in January.
+New Mexico Writers will begin accepting applications for its 2027 grant program in December 2026.

-Douglas Preston Travel Grant: This special $1,000 grant, funded by best-selling author and Santa Fe resident Douglas Preston, specifically supports an author’s travel needs in the service of a writing project.
+Douglas Preston Travel Grant: This annual $1,000 grant, funded by best-selling author and Santa Fe resident Douglas Preston, specifically supports an author’s travel needs in the service of a writing project.

 Scroll to Top